 Personally, I don't think that I fit into any stereotypes either.
 When I travel, I'm "the guy from California."
 That can bring a lot of stereotypes with it.
 Put yourself in Anderson, South Carolina, and explain that you work on Sunset Boulevard in Hollywood (that was a few years back) and you're going to get looked at up and down a few extra times.
 When people know that you are a magazine editor, they think that perhaps you expect special treatment because you have the magical power to make people and their vehicles famous.

-Editor Bob Carpenter and his fiancé Kate Klassen take a break at the Havasu dog park while attending the Havasu Havoc show.
+Editor Bob Carpenter and his fiancé Kate Klassen take a break at the Havasu dog park while

 I don't buy into that.
 I'm drawn to really nice trucks because that's what this magazine covers.
 People I trust introduce me to owners of magazine-worthy vehicles so I rarely have to pass on a photo shoot.
 I don't tell people that I will shoot their truck when they "take the ridiculous graphics off the side" as some editors might do.
 I'm not saying I'm the greatest guy in the world, but I am saying that I don't let the title of editor go to my head and think that I'm running a fiefdom.